 But that doesn't mean I play them aggro all the time.
-It means that when I do choose a diplomatic option—settling things with that rival Dvar house who have mining claim on the same world, in spite of the grudges between us—it feels more meaningful for it.
-There's a reason Civilization players love Nuclear Gandhi.
+It means that when I do choose a diplomatic option—settling things with that rival Dvar house who have a mining claim on the same world, in spite of the grudges between us—it feels more meaningful for it.
+There's a reason Civilization players love the myth of Nuclear Gandhi.
 Playing against type is fun too.

-That requires having a type in the first place, and the factions of Planetfall provide.
+That requires having a type in the first place, and the factions of Planetfall provided exactly that.
 They're flavorful, and they make you want to roleplay.
 The only hard part is choosing between them.